jamiljami/inequality_ai/README.md

 We frame questions in a negative-first way to ensure we consider the vulnerable while focusing on industrial questions as related to automation.
 - // Could group into People-Centric vs Industry-Centric vs Gov-Centric vs International-Centric

-1. Does automation change survival for workers?
+1. **Does automation change survival for businesses?**
-- Business Private:
+- Is business made harder for small-medium enterprises?
+E.g monopoly/oligopoly formation
+- Do markets turn into monopolies/oligopolies or do we ensure fairer competition and small-medium business survival?

+2. **Does automation change government or councils?**
+- Is more done for less budget?
+- Are social systems and welfare maintained?
+- Are the lives of homeless, sick or refugees made worse, or does it benefit them?
+- Are the homeless, sick or welfare made worse off? (e.g. by inflation)

+3. **Does automation change survival for workers?**
+- Are the lives of the working class made worse, or does it benefit them?
+- Do we make labour more difficult with more competition, deleted jobs and lower wages?
+Or do we make jobs easier, ensure employment and give decent pay?
-    - Is it easy to get away with replacing labour?
+- Is it easy to get away with replacing labour or is there realized backlash and recourse for workers?
 - Is labour just replaced for the same output or do we actually increase output without replacing labour?
-- Workers Public:
-    - Do we make labour more difficult with more competition, removed jobs and lower wages, or do we make more jobs with better pay?
-    - Are the lives of the working class, poor or sick made worse, or do we benefit them?

-2. Does automation change survival for businesses?
-    - make business harder?
-E.g monopoly/oligopoly
-    - Do markets turn into monopolies/oligopolies or do we ensure fairer competition and small-medium business survival?

-3. Does automation affect the environment?
+4. **Does automation affect the environment?**
 - Does the environment, atmospheres and oceans suffer more damage?

-4. Bad Scenario Checks
+5. Bad Scenario Checks
 - Economics
     - Does labour lose out (who specifically)?
     - Does it damage social protection systems?